AmritMurali/SpotifyToMP3/README.md

 # SpotifyToMP3 instructions
 Install git if you don't have it https://git-scm.com/downloads and then navigate to the directory you want to be in.
-Go in command prompt and navigate into the directory you want to put the files in.
+Go in command prompt (run as administrator) and navigate into the directory you want to put the files in.
 ```
 git clone https://github.com/AmritMurali/SpotifyToMP3.git
 ```